Academic Catalog

 The first level may be described as the “human activity systems” level and is concerned with design of the physical workplace at which human activity occurs.
 The second level, the “management control system” level, is concerned with planning, measuring, and controlling the activities of the organization for optimal utilization of its resources.
 The use of computers and the development of the associated software are integral parts of both levels of systems design.
 Industrial Engineers are concerned with systematic design and integration of people, raw materials, facilities, information, and energy to produce safe and quality products and/or services at an affordable cost to the consumer.

 The Industrial Engineering curriculum develops the engineering theory, the practical background, and the people skills necessary to design optimal productive work and management control systems for an organization.
 The Industrial Engineering curriculum is designed to provide the student with a sound theoretical background while being oriented toward applied problem-solving.
-Classroom instruction is backed by hands-on application in well-equipped laboratory facilities including Applied Control Systems, Work Design, Human Factors (Ergonomics), Manufacturing Materials and Processes, Methods Analysis, and Simulation Modeling.
+Classroom instruction is backed by hands-on application in well-equipped laboratory facilities including Robotics, Additive Manufacturing, Applied Control Systems, Work Design, Human Factors (Ergonomics), Manufacturing Processes, Methods Analysis, and Simulation Modeling.

 The Industrial Engineering program is accredited by the Engineering Accreditation Commission (EAC) of ABET